justinwj/Visio-Diagram-Generator/plan docs/strategy.md

     • Solution:
         ○ Include quickstart guides or navigation how-tos in the repo.
         ○ Automate documentation export with each diagram batch.
+***
 # Advanced Strategies For Big Diagrams
-Yes, for high-density, algorithm-driven output—far beyond consensus VBA workflows—there are advanced strategies, many borrowed from graph visualization, data science, and scalable UI/UX design.
+For high-density, algorithm-driven output—far beyond consensus VBA workflows—there are advanced strategies, many borrowed from graph visualization, data science, and scalable UI/UX design.
 Here are solutions optimized for automation, clarity, and performance:
+# How will channel/edge bundles interact visually with overlapping modules or multiple layers/pages?
 ### 1. Visual Organization: Rendering High-Density Bundles/Channels

 - **Hierarchical Layouts:**